Policy Number: 189

 I. POLICY AND GENERAL STATEMENT

-All appointments will be made on the basis of merit and should be supported by a thorough investigation of the character, integrity, professional and/or technical expertise, scholastic attainment, and other characteristics of the individual.
+All appointments will be made on the basis of merit and should be supported by a review of the individual’s professional and/or technical expertise, qualifications, accomplishments, past performance and other criteria specific for the position.

-No person will be excluded from appointment on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability or veteran status.
+No person will be excluded from appointment on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, gender identity or expression or veteran status or on any other basis prohibited by law.

 A. Administrative & Professional Positions

 The Executive Vice Chancellor for Health Affairs must approve permanent or acting appointments of executive vice presidents, vice presidents and deans.
-All such officers serve without fixed terms and are subject to the pleasure of the President and the approval of the Executive Vice Chancellor for Health Affairs.
+All such officers serve without fixed terms, and their appointments are subject to the pleasure of the President and the approval of the Executive Vice Chancellor for Health Affairs.

 The President is responsible for approving all other permanent and acting appointments.
-These appointees serve without fixed terms and are subject to the pleasure of the President.
+These appointees serve without fixed terms, and their appointments are subject to the pleasure of the President.

-When an individual has been selected for appointment to a management A&P position, the hiring authority must notify Human Resources to ensure any and all appointment guidelines are met.
+The hiring authority must follow the guidelines contained on the Management A&P Recruiting webpage (http://www.uth.edu/hr/resources/hiring-and-recruiting-resources/executive-recruiting.htm) when seeking a management A&P candidate.
+When an individual has been selected for appointment to a management A&P position, the hiring authority must notify Human Resources to ensure any and all appointment guidelines have been met.

 Once all internal procedures have been completed and approvals obtained, the Systems Data Resource Team ("SDR") will prepare an official letter of appointment.
 Letters signed by the appointee must be returned to SDR.
 SDR forwards the appointment letter to the President for signature.
 After signature by the President, SDR sends a fully executed copy to the employee.
 No appointment will be considered official until such letter has been signed by the appointee and the President.